-Yes, it’s January and it’s that time of year when many people begin the process of pursuing their New Year’s resolutions.
-This annual commitment to radically reinvent our lives is probably the biggest setup for failure we could ever perpetuate, and for some reason we keep making these promises year after year, and turning them into unfulfilled promises.
+It’s January and it’s that time of year when many people begin the process of pursuing their New Year’s resolutions.
+This annual commitment to radically reinvent our lives could also be described as the biggest setup for failure we could ever perpetuate upon ourselves.
+For some reason we keep making these resolutions year after year only to watch them turn into unfulfilled promises.

-You may have heard the playful way of defining insanity as doing the same thing over and over again and expecting a different result.
-Gallup did a study on New Year’s resolutions and learned that about 180 million Americans make them.
-Sadly enough, by Valentine’s Day, just over 80% of them have gone by the wayside.
-Oh well, chances are great these promises will be reincarnated the following December 31st.
+You may have heard the definition of insanity as doing the same thing over and over again and expecting a different result.
+Gallup did a study on New Year’s resolutions and learned that about 180 million Americans make New Year’s Resolutions.
+Sadly come Valentine’s Day, just over 80% of them have gone by the wayside.
+Oh well, chances are great a few of these promises will be re-visited next December 31st.

 From my perspective, I think pursuing a practice with an 80% failure rate is a good pursuit to take a pass on.

 The reason for this high failure rate is in our DNA.
 Simply stated, human beings are designed for consistency and sameness rather than radical change.
 Most of our days are committed to patterns and routines, and those patterns and routines help us get through the day and sustain our lives.
 The benefits that patterns and routines provide come with the price tag of being difficult to change or break without serious thought and intention.